Stanislavoloshchuk/Hillel_Python_Advanced/README.md

 Hi, Yehor!

-Completed tasks 14 out of 16; No.3 & 16 still working on.
+Completed tasks 14 out of 16; Ыtill working on No.3 & 16.

 Best regards,
 Stanislav.